Jean King

-Jean Sadako King, (née McKillop born December 6, 1925 - November 24, 2013) was the seventh lieutenant governor of Hawaii, the state's first woman to be elected as such, from 1978 to 1982 in the administration of Governor George Ariyoshi.
+Jean Sadako King (née McKillop; born December 6, 1925 – November 24, 2013) was the seventh lieutenant governor of Hawaii, the state's first woman to be elected as such, from 1978 to 1982 in the administration of Governor George Ariyoshi.

 Family

 Jean Sadako King was the daughter of William Donald McKillop and Chiyo Murakami McKillop.
 They married in the early 1920s.
 Her father, William Donald McKillop, was a postmaster of Scottish descent, whereas her mother, Chiyo Murakami Mckillop, was Japanese.
 Chiyo came from a family of coffee farmers in Kona.
 King's parents' interracial relationship was not common during that era.
 The couple settled in an area near Piikoi and Beretania in Honolulu, where King was born and raised.
 Later, King married James A. King and had a son and a daughter.

 Education

 King moved around throughout her years in primary school, having attended Likelike School, Aliiolani School, and the English Standard School.
 During her years in high school, she graduated as valedictorian at the Sacred Hearts Academy.
 King participated in various after-school activities while attending the Sacred Hearts Academy and was involved in Japanese dancing, tap, hula, and typing and shorthand lessons.

-For her years in college, King was enrolled in the University of Hawaii, graduating with a B.A. in English by 1948.
+For her years in college, King was enrolled in the University of Hawaiʻi, graduating with a Bachelor of Arts in English by 1948.
 As an undergraduate student, she worked as a class assistant in a psychology lab, tutored English for a sports team, and served as a class officer.
 She was the co-editor for Ka Leo, which was the school newspaper in the University of Hawaii.
 Aside from King's academic strides, she won two pageants, taking the crown for Ka Palalpala Cosmopolitan Beauty Queen and Relay Rainbow Queen.
-After obtaining her B.A. from the University of Hawaii, King went for an M.A. in history at New York University.
-Then years later, King went back to the University of Hawaii for another master's.
-By 1968, King obtained her M.F.A. in theatre and drama.
+After obtaining her Bachelor of Arts, King went for an Master of Arts in history at New York University.
+Then years later, King went back to the University of Hawaiʻi for another master's.
+By 1968, King obtained her Master of Fine Arts in theatre and drama.
 Her second master's thesis was putting together a production for a play, and she chose to base it on a play by Miyamato Ken about the Japanese anti-war.